-Effective: January 1, 2019.
-Minimum wage will index for inflation on January 1, 2020.
+Effective: January 1, 2020.
+Minimum wage will index for inflation annually.
 Source: Minnesota Department of Labor and Industry

 Some cities in Minnesota set higher minimum wages than the statewide minimum wage.
 You can find information about those cities in the table below.

 |St. Paul||Macro employers (more than 10,001 employees): $12.50/hour